Alexendar/DriverJudge/README.md

 # DriverJudge
 Mobile application for detecting license plates squares in real time.
-Needs server for the OCR.
+Needs server for the OCR and records.